ashionky/home-assistant.io/source/_integrations/refoss.markdown

 - When prompted: `No devices found on the network`:
   - Check if the device and Home Assistant are on the same network.
-  - Start debug mode and check if any devices are found in the logs,log keyword: `Discovered devices`.
+  - Start Home Assistant in debug mode and add it again, check if any devices are found in the logs,log keyword: `Discovered devices`, If you don't see the device, please check the network and device version.